Korean Mung Bean Pancake (Traditional Bindaetteok with Pork and Kimchi)

 Assorted Korean Pancakes (Holiday Mixed Jeon Platter)

-Hanjeongsik jeon-modeum is an assorted Korean pancake platter that gathers meat patties, zucchini jeon, shiitake mushroom jeon, and stuffed chili pepper jeon on a single serving board, making it the centerpiece of Seollal and Chuseok holiday tables.
-Each ingredient is cut to size, dusted in flour, dipped in beaten egg, and pan-fried over medium heat until golden on both sides, and the critical rule is to fry in small batches of three to four pieces at a time to prevent the pan temperature from dropping.
-Overcrowding causes the batter to absorb oil instead of crisping, resulting in a greasy, limp texture that undermines the entire platter.
-Served with cho-ganjang-soy sauce sharpened with a splash of vinegar-the dipping sauce cuts through the oil and highlights the contrast between the meat patties' savory depth, the zucchini's mild sweetness, and the peppers' gentle heat.
+Hanjeongsik jeon-modeum is a mixed Korean pancake platter that brings together meat patties, zucchini jeon, shiitake mushroom jeon, and stuffed green chili jeon on a single serving board, forming the visual and gastronomic centerpiece of Seollal and Chuseok holiday tables.
+Each ingredient is cut to portion size, dusted lightly in flour, coated in beaten egg, and pan-fried over medium heat until both sides turn a deep golden.
+The single most important rule is to fry in small batches of three to four pieces at a time -- overcrowding drops the pan temperature sharply and causes the egg batter to absorb oil rather than set, leaving the jeon heavy and greasy instead of crisp and light.
+Meat patties made from a balanced mix of tofu, beef, and pork hold their shape while staying tender, and zucchini rounds need to be salted and pressed dry beforehand to prevent oil spatter during frying.
+For shiitake, removing the stem and dusting flour onto the inner gill side ensures the egg coating adheres evenly.
+A small dipping bowl of cho-ganjang -- soy sauce sharpened with a splash of rice vinegar -- cuts through the richness of the oil and draws out the contrast between the patties' deep savory flavor, the mild sweetness of zucchini, and the subtle heat of the peppers.